-- What, exactly, do occupational therapists do?
+- What, exactly, does an occupational therapist do?

-- What skills would an OT need?
+- What skills does an OT need?

-- Should you become an occupational therapist?
+- Should YOU become an occupational therapist?

 - What level of education do you need to become an OT?

-- What is the best undergraduate major for OT School?
+- What is the best undergraduate major for OT school?

 - Top occupational therapy schools

-- How to pick an occupational therapy school?
+- How to pick an occupational therapy school

 - Are occupational therapists in high demand?